jarohen/chime/README.md

 ## Usage

-Chime consists of one main function, `chime-at`, which is called with a callback function and a sequence of times.
+Chime consists of one main function, `chime-at`, which is called with a callback function and a sequence of Joda times.

 ```clojure
 (:require [chime :refer [chime-at]]